Addie Davis Scholarship

 To be eligible for the scholarship, you must:

-• Be enrolled full-time in a Master’s-level program at an ATS accredited seminary or divinity school (MDiv, MA, MTS, etc.).
+- Be enrolled full-time in a Master’s-level program (MDiv, MA, MTS, etc.) or Doctor of Ministry (DMin) program at an ATS accredited seminary or divinity school.
+Applicants who graduate prior to the fall 2025 academic term will not be eligible.
 Enrollment at a Baptist-affiliated school is not required.

-Scholarships Awarded: The minimum scholarship amount is $2,000, and there will be a maximum of 5 scholarships awarded.
+Scholarships Awarded: The minimum scholarship amount is $2,000, and there will be a maximum of 6 scholarships awarded.
+Scholarship recipients will be announced publically by May 15, 2025.

 Application Requirements:

-• If you are currently enrolled in seminary or divinity school and have obtained credits, please send your seminary/divinity school transcript.
-If you will be beginning seminary in the 2024-25 academic year, please upload an unofficial transcript of your undergraduate program.
+- If you are currently enrolled in seminary or divinity school and have obtained credits, please send your seminary/divinity school transcript.
+You are not eligible for the Addie Davis scholarship if you will graduate prior to the fall 2025 academic term.
+If you will be beginning seminary in the fall 2025 academic term, please upload an unofficial transcript from your undergraduate program.
 If selected, enrollment at the seminary/divinity school you designate will be confirmed before scholarship funds are sent to the school.

-For questions, please contact Meredith Stone, Eecutive Director at meredithstone@bwim.info.
+For questions, please contact Meredith Stone, Executive Director at meredithstone@bwim.info.

 Who is Addie Davis?